Congenital Heart Defects (CHD)

 What do we check during our fetal echocardiography for every baby:

-At 12-13 weeks the fetal heart is about the size of corn grain, however we will check presence and size of four chambers and presence and size of two great arteries and their crossing.
-Majority of severe heart anomalies will be detected, however it is impossible to see all the 'holes' in the heart.
+At 12-13 weeks the fetal heart is about the size of corn grain, however, we check the presence and size of the four heart chambers and the presence and size of two great arteries and their crossing.
+The majority of severe heart anomalies can be detected; however it is impossible to see all the ‘holes’ in the heart.